ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/test-document-the-code/test-ballerina-code/mocking.md

 ## Mock objects

 The `Test` module provides capabilities to mock an object for unit testing.
-This allows you to control the behaviour of the object member functions and values of member fields via stubbing or replacing the entire object with a user-defined equivalent.
+This allows you to control the behaviour of the methods of an object and values of member fields via stubbing or replacing the entire object with a user-defined equivalent.
 This feature will help you to test the Ballerina code independently of other modules and external endpoints.

 Mocking objects can be done in two ways :

 1. Creating a test double (providing an equivalent object in place of the real object)
-2. Stubbing the member function or member variable (specifying the behaviour of the functions and values of the variables)
+2. Stubbing the methods and fields of the object (specifying the behaviour of the methods and values of the object fields)

 ### Create a test double

 You can write a custom mock object and substitute it in place of the real object.
 The custom object should be made structurally equivalent to the real object via the mocking features in the test module.

 ***Example:***